minjiezhang-usc/CRSSANT/README.md

-# 2. System requirements and prepare environment
+# 2. System and environment requirements

 ## 2.1 Download and prepare environment
 Download the scripts and save it to a known path/location.
 No special installation is needed, but the python package dependencies need to be properly resolved before use.
 You will need Python version 3.6+ and the following Python packages.
 We recommend downloading the latest versions of these packages using the Ananconda/Bioconda package manager.
 Currently, the NetworkX version only works with python 3.6, but not higher versions.